akulakovsky/pnw-ski-conditions/README.md

 Ever wake up on a pow day and scramble to make a decision on which mountain to ski at?
 Frantically checking across 5 different (slow) websites that hide their information across 3 different pages each?
 Then this is the site for you!

-PNW Ski Conditions aims to make the decision process a breeze by providing only the important information to the user, in a neat table for whatever mountains you want.
+PNW Ski Conditions aims to make the decision process a breeze by providing only the important information to the user, in a neat table for whatever mountains they choose.
 Get information like snow precip, non-snow precip, average temperatures, etc. across multiple time frames.
 And links to each of the ski area's NOAA and NWAC avalanche forecasts are provided for easy access.

 Try it out [here!](https://akulakovsky.github.io/pnw-ski-conditions/)